On the alternatives to the ideal mathematical points-like separatedness: Can two ideal point-like events happen neither at exactly the same moment of time nor at two distinct moments

 In general, in the SF, if there actually were to be no not-so-well-defined 'emptiness' between neighbouring points, the points would need to be packed so densely that there are no gaps between them (no 'white' space between 'black' points).
-Then, however, they would become simply one point.\footnote{Undoubtely oversimplifying greatly, we could also remark here that then, if there were to be regions in the natural world with different matter density, with matter represented by the points, without the emptiness, there would need to be points of different kinds, with different intrinsic 'physical' properties, that is lighter or heavier (whatever that would mean).} It seems that there is just no third way within the SF, and we are forced to deal with all "how many angels can dance on the head of a pin"-sort of 'problems'.
+Then, however, they would become simply one point.\footnote{To get rid of the emptiness, and arguably of any 'borders' between the points as well, while retaining distinct points, one could argue that it is the adjacent points themselves, constituting a continuous interval, that might be represented by the alternating black and white colors.
+We respond to this, hovewer, that the colors and the way we choose to color the points representing some concrete things can be arbitrary, and if the supposedly adjacent points were 'touching' tightly, then, again, they would in fact be one point.
+Undoubtedly oversimplifying greatly, we could also remark here that if there were to be regions in the natural world with different matter density, with matter represented by the 'static' points, without the emptiness, there would need to be points of somehow different kinds, with different intrinsic 'physical' properties, that is lighter or heavier (whatever that would mean).
+Obviously some, if not most, of these considerations and argumentations of ours concerning the SF resemble, or overlap with, some quite ancient ones, that can be found already in Aristotle when objecting to the notion of void separating the atomists' atoms, or Pythagoreans' numbers (of which they believed matter literally consits) \cite{Barbour2001}.
+We would like to avoid thus going even more deep into deliberations of these matters and reinventing the wheel by inadvertently repeating arguments that most likely can be found in some old texts, and instead just indicate that some of those arguments might as well apply to what is commonly considered as continuous intervals (as suggested, primarily in relation to the concept of time, also in \cite{Lynds2003}), and then focus on doing some constructive work (or, at least, suggest that such a work should, and perhaps can, be done), that is, departing from what we stated as our main postulate, try to see whether and how it can be developed into some intelligible structures or tools and whether it might consequently turn out fruitful in describing various observed phenomena.} It seems that there is just no third way within the SF and, because of this, oftentimes we are forced to deal with all "how many angels can dance on the head of a pin"-sort of 'problems'.